What is the Neynar user score?

 Fetching the score on API calls

 If you’re using APIs, you will see the same score in all user objects across all Neynar API endpoints.
-Try the following endpoints on our docs pages and look at the user object to see this in action:
+Try the following endpoints on our docs pages and look at the user object to see this in action:- User by FIDs to see this when fetching user data by fid

 - By Eth or Sol addresses If looking to restrict activity to a specific cohort of users, you can check user score on any Neynar API endpoint and then allow them to take actions as appropriate.